sphung01/cs391-final-project/README.md

 - Attempted to implement page in song/[id] 4/24/2025
 - Finished implementing light and dark mode 4/24/2025
 - Helped fixed formatting issue in Header 4/25/2025
+- Added many comments with logic and reasoning 4/28/2025

 Julian:
 - Created the UserInput.tsx file 4/23/2025